Ercole amante (Bembo): Composition

 Antonia Bembo was born in the Republic of Venice circa 1640.
-She had voice lessons from Francesco Cavalli in Venice in the 1750s and may also have studied composition under him.
+She had voice lessons from Francesco Cavalli in Venice in the 1650s and may also have studied composition under him.
 Around 1676, she fled Venice to escape an abusive marriage and settled in Paris.
 King Louis XIV heard her sing and awarded a pension.
 She lived at the convent at the Church of Notre-Dame-de-Bonne-Nouvelle.

-Bembo's surving works date from the 1690s and 1700s.
+Bembo's surviving works date from the 1690s and 1700s.
 "Bembo's compositions sometimes sound thoroughly French, at other times purely Italian.
 Not infrequently, she deploys both styles in one work and even tries to merge them."
 In this Bembo was like her contemporaries Paolo Lorenzani and Theobaldo di Gatti–two other Italian musicians working in Paris under the patronage of Louis XIV.

 In 1707, she completed her new version of Ercole amante, using Francesco Buti's libretto from Cavalli's 1662 opera of the same name.
 It had been commissioned by Cardinal Mazarin to celebrate Louis XIV's marriage (June 9, 1660) to Maria Theresa of Spain, but the death of Mazarin (March 9, 1661) and delays in constructing a new theater (Théâtre des Tuileries) meant Cavalli's opera was not performed until February 1662.
 Buti's libretto was available to Bembo as it had been published the year of its premiere by the king's music publishers, the Ballard firm, with the Italian lyrics and a French translation on facing pages.
 Forty-five years later, Bembo dedicated her version to Louis XIV–Marie Theresa had died in 1683–who had been referred to as the "Hercule Gaulois" ("the French Hercules").

 It was not common to recycle a libretto that old for a work written in a new style and unknown why it was written, since operas at the time were usually commissioned.
 Bembo's style in Ercole is French in form with its dances and chorus but is set in an Italian style akin to Jean-Baptiste Lully, the leading Italian composer in France in the late Seventeenth Century, and André Campra, Lully's successor in that role.
 There is no evidence that the opera was performed at the time, although one scholar has stated the work was performed before Louis XIV in 1707.
 Yvonne Rokseth attributed the lack of a staging to a change in musical tastes in France, Italian-style works like Bembo's having fallen out of favor.

 The holographic score is held by the Bibliothèque nationale de France, having been acquired by the library in the 1930s.
 That score was brought to public attention in 1937 with Rokseth's article on Bembo in The Musical Quarterly.